 He is author of more than 100 papers indexed on Scopus (including 18 works in various IEEE Transactions), with more than 1000 citations and total H-Index 16 (a more extensive list of

-He carries out an intense activity of technology transfer in the area of SW engineering methods and architectures, through several competitive projects and contracts with public administrations and enterprises.
+He is active in technology transfer in the area of SW engineering methods and architectures, through several competitive projects and contracts with public administrations and enterprises.
 Among these:

 - He was the National Scientific Coordinator of the project Wireless Sensor Networks for Dependable Monitoring of Critical Applications (WiSeDeMon) funded by the Italian Ministry of